Skip to Content

 What is Meat Floss and Pork Floss?

-Meat floss, also known as “meat wool”, is a type of dried meat product that has been finely shredded and dehydrated.
-It is popular in several Asian cuisines, including Chinese, Thai, Indonesian and Vietnamese.
-Meat floss is typically made from pork (pork floss), but it can also be made from beef (beef floss), chicken (chicken floss), or fish (salmon floss, snakehead fish floss, carp floss…).
+Meat floss, also known as “meat wool,” is a type of dried meat product that has been finely shredded and dehydrated.
+It is popular in several Asian cuisines, including Chinese, Thai, Indonesian, and Vietnamese.
+Meat floss is typically made from pork (pork floss), but it can also be made from beef (beef floss), chicken (chicken floss), or fish (salmon floss, snakehead fish floss, carp floss, etc.).

 Meat floss is a long-lasting yet tasty ingredient in various dishes and snacks.
-It can be sprinkled on top of rice, sticky rice, porridge, and noodles to add a savory flavor and a fluffy texture onto the dishes.
+It can be sprinkled on top of rice, sticky rice, porridge, and noodles to add a savory flavor and a fluffy texture to the dishes.
 Besides, it can be used as a filling for sandwiches, pastries, and buns.
-In addition to its savory applications, in China, Vietnam, Taiwan, etc., people also use meat floss as a topping for desserts and pastries.
+In addition to its savory applications, in China, Vietnam, Taiwan, and other places, people also use meat floss as a topping for desserts and pastries.

-Among all types of Meat Floss, Pork Floss is the most common one and has the most diverse application in culinary.
+Among all types of Meat Floss, Pork Floss is the most common and has the most diverse culinary applications.
 You can easily find it in Asian grocery stores or specialty food shops.
 It’s also easy to make with a bit of patience.
 Let’s do it.

 Ingredients

-The ingredients for making pork floss are very basic: you need pork tenderloin without fat, some spices, and condiments: fish sauce or soy sauce, salt, pepper, annatto oil, sugar, and a pinch of curcumin powder.
+The ingredients for making pork floss are very basic: you need pork tenderloin without fat, some spices, and condiments such as fish sauce or soy sauce, salt, pepper, annatto oil, sugar, and a pinch of curcumin powder.
 You should use pork tenderloin because this type of meat is lean and low in fat, which helps your pork floss last longer.

 How to Make Pork Floss